 Tag Archives: Duan

 In this series of blogs, we introduce you to BailongBall Forms.
-After having launched series on the disciplines of Multiplay and Freestyle, this series on the discipline of Forms aims to complete your picture of our sport.
-This series breaks down a particular BailongBall Form into several parts.
-In each part, we cover round about two elements.
-At the end of the last part, you will have the entire picture of the Form and tips and tricks in your bag as you have progressed thru each part.
+After having launched respective series on the disciplines of Multiplay and Freestyle, this series covering the discipline Forms, aims to complete your picture of our sport.
+The series breaks down a particular BailongBall Form into several parts.
+In each part, we show you round about two elements.
+At the end of the last part, you will have covered the Form and you will pick up tips and tricks while progressing from one part to the next.

 In this series of blogs, we introduce you to BailongBall Forms.
-After having launched series on the disciplines of Multiplay and Freestyle, this series on the discipline of Forms aims to complete your picture of our sport.
-This series breaks down a particular BailongBall Form into several parts.
-In each part, we cover round about two elements.
-At the end of the last part, you will have the entire picture of the Form and tips and tricks in your bag as you have progressed thru each part.
+After having launched respective series on the disciplines of Multiplay and Freestyle, this series covering the discipline Forms, aims to complete your picture of our sport.
+The series breaks down a particular BailongBall Form into several parts.
+In each part, we show you round about two elements.
+At the end of the last part, you will have covered the Form and you will pick up tips and tricks while progressing from one part to the next.

 In unserem ersten Teil der Serie haben wir erklärt, was Formen unterscheidet von den anderen BailongBall Disziplinen.
 Von der vorgestellten Form haben wir dann das einleitende Element, sowie ein zweites Element, den Spiegel, vorgestellt.
 Wie auch im ersten Teil, werden wir wieder zwei Elemente vorstellen.
 Sie führen genau an der Stelle fort, bei der wir den ersten Teil beendet haben – die kleine „Vorschau“, mit der wir den Beitrag beendet hatten.